Hosting and bandwidth provided by WebCentrix.net.

 How do I connect an Intel Mac mini to a television?

 How to connect your Intel-based Mac mini to a television depends greatly on the type of television you have (and the Mac mini you have as well).
-Apple provides a helpful document entitled "Using Mac mini with a Television" on the Apple Support Site.
+Apple once provided a helpful document entitled "Using Mac mini with a Television" on the Apple Support Site.

-The Apple Support Document notes that the Intel Mac mini can be connected to digital HDTV sets via DVI, HDMI, and VGA/RGB [emphasis added]:
+The subsequently deleted Apple Support Document noted that the Intel Mac mini can be connected to digital HDTV sets via DVI, HDMI, and VGA/RGB [emphasis added]:

 - A standard DVI cable can be attached from the [pre "Early 2009"] Mac mini [models] to an HDTV, supporting resolutions up to 1920x1080.
 [The "Early 2009" models can be connected to a DVI equipped television via DVI by using a Mini-DVI to DVI adapter].

 - HDTVs with HDMI inputs can be connected to [a pre "Early 2009"] Mac mini with a DVI to HDMI adapter.
 A DVI to HDMI adapter will relay video but not audio from the computer.
 [The "Early 2009" models can be connected to an HDMI equipped television by using a Mini DisplayPort to HDMI adapter]. . .
-[To connect audio], the Belkin PureAV HDMI to DVI cable can be ordered from the Apple Store [and numerous other resellers].
+[To connect audio], the Belkin PureAV HDMI to DVI cable can be ordered.

 - The DVI to VGA adapter that was included with your [pre "Early 2009] Mac mini can be used along with a VGA cable to connect [the Mac] to an HDTV with an analog PC-input (VGA/RGB), supporting resolutions 1920x1080.
 [The "Early 2009" models can be connected to a VGA equipped television by using a Mini-DVI to VGA adapter].

-The same document provides instructions on how to connect pre "Early 2009" Intel Mac mini models to an analog television with the Apple DVI-to-Video Adapter via Composite or S-Video:
+The same document provided instructions on how to connect pre "Early 2009" Intel Mac mini models to an analog television with the Apple DVI-to-Video Adapter via Composite or S-Video:

 - Composite is the most widely available video input on traditional analog televisions.
 It delivers acceptable quality at resolutions up to 800x600 on most televisions.